PerttuHamalainen/MediaAI/README.md

-# AI for Media, Art & Design (Aka "Intelligent Computational Media")
+# AI for Media, Art & Design

 <!--
 ![Some examples of content covered](Lessons/Media/github_preview.jpg) -->
 ![Images created with the CLIP (Contrastive Language-Image Pre-training; Radford et al., 2021) model](Lessons/Media/clip_256_wide.jpg)

-This repository contains the lectures and materials of Aalto University's Intelligent Computational Media course.
+This repository contains the lectures and materials of Aalto University's AI for Media, Art & Design course.
+Scroll down for lecture slides and exercises.

 Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) for links and resources.